Griffin-Ares/DungeonMasters/submission-action.md

 I was told on Ed that the discrepancies in saved images in this md are fine, specifically because on my end everything looks perfect until I save, leading me to believe it's an issue with the save function.

+Also github just crops my videos for some reason.
+Notice you can't see the X in the top right of the window.
+Not an issue with viewport sizing.
+I can always show in-person as well for both these issues.

 ### Extra Credit
 None